webrecorder/public-web-archives/README.md

 - If you have a question about how to include a new type of web archive, please open an issue to discuss.

-- If you would like to make your fork, and add new archives but not include them in our list, feel free to do that as well!
+- If you would like to make your fork, public or private, feel free to do that as the list is released into the public domain under CC0.

-## How does this relate to the Webrecorder project?
+### How does this relate to the Webrecorder project?

 The [Webrecorder project](https://webrecorder.io/) aims to promote distributed web archiving, encouraging others to create and run their own web archives.
 Having a growing web archive list aligns perfectly with these goals.

 Webrecorder may use this list to help users augment existing public web archives and create new archives.

-## Why isn't Webrecroder.io included in this list?
+### Why isn't Webrecroder included in this list?

 Good question!
 Mostly because there is not a single access point for public collections.
 Webrecorder allows users to create public and private collections, and there is not a way to access the content that users have made public through a single access point.

 This question will help us motivate to solve this issue :)

+### License

+This document and the accompanying webarchives.yaml list are released into the public domain under CC0.